kadena-community/kadena.js/packages/libs/client/NEW_README.md

 );
 ```

-## Communicate With Network
+## Communicate with the network

-Kadena exposes Pact API via
-[Pact REST APIs](https://api.chainweb.com/openapi/pact.html).
-Though you can use
-any REST client, e.g., fetch, for calling the endpoints, we have also created
-functions for more convenience.
+Kadena exposes endpoints for communicating with Chainweb nodes through the [Pact REST API}(https://api.chainweb.com/openapi/pact.html).
+You can use any REST client to call these endpoints.
+However, the Kadena client library also provides functions to make these call more convenient for frontend frameworks.

 ### createClient

-In order to use the helpers, you need to use the `createClient` function, which
-returns the `IClient` interface.
+To use the helper functions for communicating with Chainweb nodes, you must first use the `createClient` function to return the `IClient` interface.

 ```TS
 createClient(